-- the development of general market housing is being promoted as part of a wider strategy to broaden the mix of neighbourhoods of predominately social rented tenure; - there is an identified need for specific types of affordable dwellings that cannot be accommodated within the development site, for example where there is a need for large affordable homes but the development proposal is for apartments, or vice versa: - the site is being developed for lower density housing; or - if a developer proposes off-site provision that will deliver a greater number of affordable units of a size and type to meet local need and as part of a more sustainable scheme that would be gained from onsite provision.
+- the development of general market housing is being promoted as part of a wider strategy to broaden the mix of neighbourhoods of predominately social rented tenure; - there is an identified need for specific types of affordable dwellings that cannot be accommodated within the development site, for example where there is a need for large affordable homes but the development proposal is for apartments, or vice versa; - the site is being developed for lower density housing; or - it will deliver a greater number of affordable units of a size and type to meet local need.

-In these circumstances robust justification will need to be submitted as to why the provision cannot be made on site.
+In these circumstances a robust justification will need to be submitted as to why the provision cannot be made on site.